 One of the most frequently asked questions we get, deals with the costs associated with using Snowflake.
+At the time of writing, they did not provide a dynamic snowflake pricing calculator yet.
 In this post, we lift the veil and will explain the drivers that make up your bill.
-So let’s get started.

-The sum of both dimensions makes up the cost.
+The sum of of costs generated by using each layer of the 3 layers makes up the cost.
 It’s that simple.
-Or is it.

 Storing data comes with a cost associated, whether that data is used in analytics or not.
 The cost is metered per megabyte, is balanced per month and the price is quoted per gigabyte for convenience.